usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 |  | |  |
 |  | |  |

-## Module Activities<a name="Module-Activities"></a>
+## Module activities<a name="Module-activities"></a>
 </br>

-**Group Discussion: What digital services have you used?<a name="one"></a>**
+**Group discussion: What digital services have you used?<a name="one"></a>**

 Total time allocation: 5 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Participants get familiar with digital services they and their colleagues use, and why.
-- Expected Outcomes: Participants will be able to name several digital services they and their colleagues use in the procurement process.
+- Expected outcomes: Participants will be able to name several digital services they and their colleagues use in the procurement process.
 - Materials needed:
     - Whiteboard & markers or digital sharing interface (optional)
 - Instructions for facilitator:
     - Pose the question to participants and listen to the discussion

-**Group Discussion: Consideration of user needs<a name="two"></a>**
+**Group discussion: Consideration of user needs<a name="two"></a>**

-Total Time Allocation: 10 minutes
+Total time allocation: 10 minutes

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: This discussion sets the stage for understanding why this work matters.
-- Expected Outcomes: Learners will gain a clear understanding of how and why user needs must be at the forefront of a project.
+- Expected outcomes: Learners will gain a clear understanding of how and why user needs must be at the forefront of a project.
 - Materials needed:
     - Whiteboard & markers  or digital sharing interface (optional)
 - Instructions for facilitator: